Lead Designer

 Homepage Redesign

-Bella Bridesmaids came to us looking to improve the homepage experience on their Shopify site.
-The existing layout was visually overwhelming, with unclear hierarchy and missed opportunities to guide users toward key actions.
-As Lead Product Designer, I worked alongside a project manager and a front-end developer to rethink the homepage structure with a focus on conversion, clarity, and a more refined brand presence.
+Bella Bridesmaids asked us to improve the homepage experience on their Shopify site.
+The original layout was disorganized and lacked direction, making it hard for users to know where to go.
+I worked with a project manager and front-end developer to restructure it with a focus on clarity, conversion, and brand polish.

 Before